GM-Consult-Pty-Ltd/text_analysis/README.md

 The [TextDocument](#textdocument) enumerates a text document's *paragraphs*, *sentences*, *terms* and *tokens* and computes readability measures:
 * the average number of words in each sentence;
-* the average number of syllables for words;
+* the average number of syllables per word;
 * the `Flesch reading ease score`, a readibility measure calculated from  sentence length and word length on a 100-point scale; and
 * `Flesch-Kincaid grade level`, a readibility measure relative to U.S. school grade level.